Trump hints US and Mexico on verge of trade agreement amid NAFTA renegotiation - Journal du Cameroun

-Donald Trump on Saturday hinted that the US and Mexico were on the verge of finalizing a deal, as negotiators from both sides were holding talks through the weekend to revamp the North American Free Trade Agreement.
+The United States and Mexico are close to reaching a consensus over key issues stunting efforts to renegotiate the North American Free Trade Agreement, officials from both countries said Saturday.

-The trilateral treaty has been a key target in the US president’s aggressive trade strategy and he has repeatedly threatened to scrap it altogether.
+The trilateral treaty, which includes Canada, has been a key target in the US president’s aggressive trade strategy, and he has repeatedly threatened to scrap it altogether, branding it a “disaster.”

-But after a year of intense negotiations aimed at salvaging the 25-year-old pact that Trump has previously referred to as a “disaster,” the US and Mexico now appear to be close to a point where Canada can rejoin the talks.
+But after a year of intense negotiations to salvage the 25-year-old pact, the US and Mexico now appear close to a point where Canada — which had been waiting for US-Mexican agreement on auto industry rules — can rejoin the talks.

+Speaking to reporters Saturday, Mexico’s incoming government’s negotiator suggested the US has even eased off on demands for a contentious “sunset” clause.

-“Our relationship with Mexico is getting closer by the hour,” Trump tweeted.
+“Our relationship with Mexico is getting closer by the hour,” US President Donald Trump tweeted.

 “Some really good people within both the new and old government, and all working closely together….A big Trade Agreement with Mexico could be happening soon!”

-His tweet followed a similarly promising message from Mexico’s Economy Minister Ildefonso Guajardo, who said on Friday that bilateral meetings with the US were “very far” along.

-Speaking to reporters on his way into Saturday’s talks in Washington, Guajardo praised the US president’s “optimism.”
+On his way into Saturday’s talks in Washington, Mexican Economy Minister Ildefonso Guajardo praised the US president’s “optimism,” but remained cautious.

 “I think, depending what happens today, we could confirm it,” he said.
 “But we are still not there, as I have said before.”

-Guajardo and Mexico’s Foreign Minister Luis Videgaray have been shuttling back and forth to Washington for more than a month for meetings with US Trade Representative Robert Lighthizer to try to iron out major bilateral stumbling blocks, such as rules for the auto market, before the end of August.
+Guajardo and Mexico’s Foreign Minister Luis Videgaray have been shuttling back and forth to Washington for more than a month for meetings with US Trade Representative Robert Lighthizer to try to iron out major bilateral stumbling blocks, including rules for the auto market, before the end of August.

-A contentious “sunset” proposal by the United States — to require that the nearly 25-year-old trade pact be reauthorized every five years — is one that must include all three partners, Guajardo said.

-“We have to make sure that everybody feels comfortable with this agreement,” he said.

-Jesus Seade, an economic advisor to Mexico’s incoming president, Andres Manuel Lopez Obrador, has been participating in portions of the NAFTA talks.
+Jesus Seade, an economic advisor to Mexico’s incoming president, Andres Manuel Lopez Obrador, has also been participating in portions of the talks.

 “It is no longer what the US proposed in any way, it is an approach focused on future evaluation and continuation,” he said.